 *Includes an 8-basis-point fee waiver

-The Best Index Funds to Buy: Direxion Daily S&P Biotech Bull 3x Shares (LABU)
+Direxion Daily S&P Biotech Bull 3x Shares (LABU)

 Type: Leveraged Industry (Biotech)

-But while I’m long both pharmaceuticals via the Health Care Select Sector SPDR Fund (NYSEARCA:XLV) and biotechs via the SPDR S&P Biotech ETF (NYSEARCA:XBI), I think the best healthcare opportunity will be found by traders who tango with the Direxion Daily S&P Biotech Bull 3x Shares (NYSEARCA:LABU).
+While I’m long both pharmaceuticals via the Health Care Select Sector SPDR Fund (NYSEARCA:XLV) and biotechs via the SPDR S&P Biotech ETF (NYSEARCA:XBI), I think the best healthcare opportunity will be found by traders who tango with the Direxion Daily S&P Biotech Bull 3x Shares (NYSEARCA:LABU).

 I think biotechs could still be in for a bumpy ride, as popular outcry over sky-high drug pricing isn’t going away.
 Moreover, there’s still the issue of pharmacy benefits managers (PBMs) increasingly siphoning pharmaceutical and biotechs’ profits.
 But aggressive traders will get the most bang for their buck trying to play dips with tools like LABU, while fiscal hermit crabs like myself are content to sit in XBI and enjoy the uneven crawl higher.